Meiryo7743/covid-19-ichikawa/content/about/index.en.md

 ## Source code

-The source code of this site is MIT licensed code and can be used by anyone for free.
+The source code of this site is MIT licensed code, and can be used by anyone for free.
 For more details, see [GitHub repository](https://github.com/Meiryo7743/COVID-19-Ichikawa).

 ## Disclaimers

-Although every effort has been made to ensure the accuracy of the information posted on this site, the owner will not be responsible for any actions taken by users using the information on this site.
-The owner will not be responsible for any damage that may occur to a user or damage that the user may cause to a third party, as a result of using this website.

-Any information on this site may be changed or deleted without prior notice.
+Any information posted on this site might be modified or deleted without notice.

+This site would not guarantee accuracy or reliability of information on this site, and never take responsibility for it.

+This site would never take responsibility for user's damages caused by using this site.